A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Multilevel stable decomposition for di ver gen ce-free Ra vi art--Thomas piecewise polynomials

 In our proof of Theorem~\ref{thm_upper_bound} (and thus of~Theorem~\ref{thm_converg}), which we present in Section~\ref{sec_proofs} below, a crucial ingredient is the existence of a suitable stable decomposition of the space $\bV_{J}^0$ defined in~\eqref{V_j_0}, i.e., the space of divergence-free Raviart--Thomas $\H_{0}({\div}; \Omega)$-conforming piecewise polynomials.
-We achieve this in Proposition~\ref{SD_assumption} at the end of this section, following some intermediate results that are of their own interest and are presented below in the form of lemmas.
+The precise result we need is as follows: